LLAMA 2 Paper and Model Deep Dive#

 The discussion section is more of a grab bag of topics.
 It talks about how human supervision could be eliminated, in favor of machine supervision with just human evaluation.
 There are two sections on how the model “auto learns” the temperature parameters, learning to be the right amount of creative or factual independent temperature.
 And then there are two sections of not specifically trained but learned useful behavior.
 Those are temporal understanding, and tool use.

 The last two sections have to do with responsible release.
-In the context of open sourcing the weights these two sections are interesting, in that they lay out the more technical reasons why this model as open sourced and the limitations and ethical considerations in context.
+In the context of open-sourcing the weights, these two sections are interesting, in that they lay out the more technical reasons why this model was open-sourced, and the limitations and ethical considerations in context.
 Mark Zuckerberg provides some additional context about these considerations in an interview as well.

 What to do from here#